abuseofnotation/abuseofnotation.github.io/temp/timeandcausality.md

 The entropy of our human world (`M`) rarely decreases, `M` is ordered and predictable, but only because *we ourselves make it so* (if I were to sit down and just observe in a world without life and other individuals then there will be nothing much to observe).
 What we *do* creates order and makes causality work.
 This is when we circle back to my most essential propositions and try to amend it

 ```
 4 "Causality is in the eye of the beholder i.e. `A ⇒ B` is not a fact about the world, but a mental image."
-It may seem that we are using cause and effect to understand order, but we actually use it to create order.
+It may seem that we are using cause and effect to understand order, but we actually use it to act and through our actions, create order.
 ```

 References
 ---